Providing the Afghan people with the educational, medical, and business tools they need to thrive.

-New Life is Morning Star's addiction recovery program.
+New Life is Morning Star’s addiction recovery program that assists both men and women.
 Today, there are 1.6 million addicts living in cities across Afghanistan and another 3 million struggling for survival in the countryside.
 New Life is serving those in this desperate need.

 Sitara (meaning star), an Afghan handicraft business, was started with the hope that the women doing the embroidery would one day become rays of hope, shining like bright stars in their homes and communities.
 These handmade items are a product of women, often widows, who do not have any other way to make money.
 Producing and selling Afghan handicrafts gives them a sense of accomplishment and self-worth in a country where most women do not even know that they have value and are loved.

 Tangi Saidan Community Center

 Morning Star’s Tangi Saidan Community Center is designed to bring vital services and empowerment to rural villages in the area.